niveK77pur/midi-input.nvim/README.md

 The `:MidiInputUpdateOptions` command should be quite self-explanatory.
 It uses `vim.ui.select()` to provide the menu, hence any other plugin providing UIs for this function can be used to make it look and function nicer, such as [fzf-lua](https://github.com/ibhagwan/fzf-lua).

 A note should be made on the (global) alterations, which will request for user input.
-Here, you insert the options, just like for the [modeline-like alternative](#vim-modeline-like-settings-in-the-file); i.e. as if you would input them directly into [`lilypond-midi-input`'s stdin][lmi-changing-options] stream.
+Here, you insert the alterations, just like for the [modeline-like alternative](#vim-modeline-like-settings-in-the-file) (the part after the `=` sign); i.e. as if you would input them directly into [`lilypond-midi-input`'s stdin][lmi-changing-options] stream.
 Also see [`lilypond-midi-input`'s options][lmi-options] for available keys and values, there you will also find shorthand notations for quicker input.

 ## Vim `modeline`-like settings in the file